Spring 2015 Dance Concert

 CCBC Dance Company presents its 2015 Spring Dance Concert

 11:15 a.m.
 April 23 and 8 p.m.
 April 24-25, CCBC Essex

-Baltimore County, Md.
-(April 23, 2012) – Innovation and movement highlight the annual CCBC Dance Company’s Spring Concert with performances at 11:15 a.m.
-Thursday, April 26 and 8 p.m.
-April 27 and 28 on the Mainstage of the B Building Theatre at CCBC Essex, 7201 Rossville Boulevard.
-Tickets, which are $8 general admission and $5 for seniors, students, CCBC faculty, staff and alumni, are available from the CCBC Box Office at 443-840-2787 (ARTS) or two hours prior to each performance
+Baltimore County, MD – The Community College of Baltimore County Dance Company will perform its annual spring concert at 11:15 a.m. on April 23 and 8 p.m. on April 24 and 25 at College Community Center Theatre at CCBC Essex, 7201 Rossville Boulevard.
+Tickets are $8 for general admission and $5 for seniors, students, CCBC faculty, staff and alumni.
+Admission is free for current CCBC students with IDs.
+Tickets are available from the CCBC Box Office at 443.840.ARTS (2787).

 CCBC is accredited by the Middle States Commission on Higher Education, 3624 Market Street, 2nd Floor West, Philadelphia, PA 19104 (267-284-5000).
 The Middle States Commission on Higher Education is an institutional accrediting agency recognized by the U.S. Secretary of Education and the Council for Higher Education Accreditation.

 CCBC.
 The incredible value of education.